sarnold/gwocss/README.rst

-The Gentoo package will install some helper scripts and a config file to setup the gwocss sample data and runtime directories based on the domain(s) in the configuration file (the default is the "demo" domain which uses the sammple data from Salt Lake).
+The Gentoo package will install some helper scripts and a config file to setup the gwocss sample data and runtime directories based on the domain(s) in the configuration file (the default is the "demo" domain which uses the sample data from Salt Lake).
 Add yourself to the gwocss group and then add your own domains in the same way, eg, make a directory for your domain with sclin and slcout subdirectories.
 Assuming you already have config, topography,